Nedid/ELECH417_Project_Chat_App/README.md

 Server-based chat app coded in python as project for Communication Networks course.
 Allows encrypted communication between users identifying through an account.
-Works only on local nework due to lack of free available central server (theorically would work on it)
+Works only on local nework due to lack of free available central server.

 Steps to run the project: